itu-bdsa/lecture_notes/sessions/session_13/Slides.md

   - Is functionality complete or are major features missing?
   - Login with GitHub works without prompting for additional information?
 - Tests:
-  - Are there any tests presented?, Are there different kinds of tests?
+  - Are there any tests presented?
+Are there different kinds of tests?
   - Are the presented tests sensible?
 The presented tests are well designed?
 - Visualizations:
   - Are the presented visualizations syntactically correct?